kajacx/wasm-bridge/docs/CM/wit_imports.md

 7. And that's it

-Now you can instantiate you plugin with this linker:
+Now you can instantiate you guest with this linker:

 ```rust
 let (calculator, _) = Calculator::instantiate(&mut store, &component, &linker)?;